puppetlabs/puppet-docs/source/pe/3.7/puppet_assign_configurations.markdown

 Unlike most other data sources, site.pp allows you to declare individual resources outside any class.
 Simply [use normal resource declarations][resource_declarations] outside any node definition, and those resources will be managed on every node in the deployment.
 Resources inside a node definition will only be managed on the node(s) that match it.

-This is mostly useful for resources used to manage Puppet itself, such as a main filebucket or a [puppet agent cron job][agent_cron].
+This is mostly useful for resources used to manage Puppet itself, such as a main filebucket or a [Puppet agent cron job][agent_cron].
 Other resources should generally go in [classes][].